 It is hypothesized that chronic stimulation affects the responses of the local neurons either by potentiation or depression, and that such phenomena are mostly seen in the experimental quadrants given the higher levels of stimulation they are subjected to due to spatial summation effects.
 To verify whether electrical stimuli generate short- or long-term potentiation and/or depression in local neurons, a set of experiments was designed to elucidate both the temporal and spatial aspects of network activity.
 The goal is to use localized stimulation to investigate local and global changes within a single neuronal network with respect to the electrode grid location.
 The choice to divide the stimulation protocol into four stages will determine whether plasticity mechanisms are evoked, either in the short or long-term.

-In summary, the experimental paradigm consists of dividing the MEA electrode grid into four quadrants (two test quadrants and two control quadrants) and delivering voltage stimulus pulses to eight electrodes in each of the two test quadrants for three hours a week while simultaneously recording the network electrical responses.
-Furthermore, to the experimental sessions are grouped into four distinct phases, in which different stimulation paradigms are delivered:
+In summary, the experimental paradigm consists of dividing the MEA electrode grid into four quadrants (two test quadrants and two control quadrants) and delivering voltage stimuli to eight electrodes in each of the two test quadrants for three hours a week while simultaneously recording the network electrical responses.
+Furthermore, the experimental sessions are grouped into four distinct phases, in which different stimulation paradigms are delivered:

 Phase 1: Lasting from plating until the network displays clear spontaneous activity, defined as a steady firing activity exhibited from most electrodes.
 During this period, the acquisitions consist of spontaneous activity recordings with no stimulation delivery.
 Based on the results of the preliminary experiments run on human neurons, this phase usually lasts between five and seven weeks in-vitro;